zhangshutao932/StrataScratch-Data-Transformation/README.md

 ## 🌌 patterns unique to this project

+Data cleaning and feature extraction logic are encapsulated into reusable transformation functions, which are then applied across the dataset to maintain consistency and modularity.

 ## 🎯 Objective

 Transform the raw case.json event dataset into three structured CSV tables: